 From the present data several extractions of the transversity and of the Sivers PDFs have been performed.
-As an example in Fig. 1 are shown the results of the point-by-point extractions of the transversity and the Sivers PDFs using all the existing COMPASS p and d data [13, 14] compared to the extractions done using also the HERMES data [15, 16].
-More recent extractions [17, 18] did not improve substantially the picture.
+As an example Fig. 1 shows the results of the point-by-point extractions of the transversity and the Sivers PDFs using all the existing COMPASS p and d data [13, 14] compared to the extractions done using also the HERMES data [15, 16].
+More recent extractions [17, 18] did not improved substantially the picture.
 It is immediately apparent that the accuracy of the d-quark PDFs is considerably inferior to that of the u-quark because of the bad quality of the existing d data and this is the straightforward motivation for this proposal.

-We propose to perform a standard one-year (150 days) measurement, scattering the M2 muon beam at 160 GeV/c momentum on a transversely polarised deuteron target, as soon as the LS2 will be over, using the COMPASS spectrometer.
-The polarised target system has been reassembled at the end of the DVCS/SIDIS run, last fall, it will be used for the Drell-Yan run of 2018, and will stay installed in Hall 888 for this new measurement.
+We propose to perform a standard one-year (150 days) measurement scattering the M2 muon beam at 160 GeV/c momentum on a transversely polarized deuteron target, as soon as the LS2 will be over, using the COMPASS spectrometer.
+The polarized target system is being reassembled at the end of the DVCS/SIDIS run, this fall, it will be used for the Drell-Yan run of 2018, and will stay installed in Hall 888 for this new measurement.

-Due to the late delivery of the COMPASS polarised target magnet, this precise measurement could not be carried through in the early years of data taking when the low statistics sample was collected.
+Due to the late delivery of the COMPASS polarized target magnet, this precise measurement could not be carried through in the early years of data taking when the low statistics sample was collected.
 It is a matter of fact, however, that the knowledge gained in the last few years thanks also to the SIDIS results has by now made the physics case very clear and strong, and we regard this measurement as necessary to complete the exploratory COMPASS programme on the transverse spin nucleon structure.

 The new SIDIS asymmetry data, combined with the good precision HERMES and COMPASS proton data, and with the future high precision JLab12 data, will allow u and d distribution functions to be extracted with comparable accuracy.
-The future EIC will possibly supersede the existing and the proposed measurements, but the new COMPASS contribution will stay there for several years.
+The future EIC will possibly superseed the existing and the proposed measurements, but the new COMPASS contribution will stay there for several years.

 Figure 2: The $x - Q^2$ scatter plot for SIDIS experiments HERMES, COMPASS and JLab12.
-Left: also indicated with dash lines are the ($\sqrt{s} = 140$ GeV, y = 0.9) and ($\sqrt{s} = 40$ GeV, y = 0.1) borders for a future EIC.
-Only the kinematic ranges are drawn, independently of the luminosity and of the years needed to perform the measurements.
+Left: also indicated are the ($\sqrt{s} = 140 \text{ GeV}$, y = 0.9) and ($\sqrt{s} = 40 \text{ GeV}$, y = 0.1) borders for a future EIC.
+Only the kinematics's ranges are drawn, independently of the luminosity and of the years needed to perform the measurements.
 Right: the full lines indicate the y = 0.1 and y = 0.9 boundaries for the three experiments, the dashed lines the corresponding W^2 values.

-1.2 The case for muon scattering on transversely polarised deuterons
+1.2 The case for muon scattering on transversely polarized deuterons

-High energy muon scattering on transversely polarised deuterons will provide in a standard 150 days run a wealth of data and complement the data sample collected in 2007 and 2010 on transversely polarised protons.
+High energy muon scattering on transversely polarized deuterons will provide in a standard 150 days run a wealth of data and complement the data sample collected in 2007 and 2010 on transversely polarized protons.